African Heritage Month

 Located within the Municipality of the County of Kings are two historical Black communities: Gibson Woods, and Pine Woods.
 Both communities are located West of Canning and North of Kentville.
 These two communities were once connected via by a small bridge named Gentleman’s Bridge that was demolished by 1960.

 Pine Woods, now called Aldershot, was founded by sisters Dinah Powell and Chloe Lanzey.
-Lanzey Road in Aldershot being named after founder, Chloe.
+Lanzy Road in Aldershot (albeit misspelled) is named after community co-founder, Chloe.
 Some family names that may be recognizable coming from this community are Jones, Beare, Lanzey, Smith, Bell, Powell, and Higgins.

 International Decade for People of African Descent

-2024 marks the 10th and final year of the United Nations’ International Decade for People of African Descent (DPAD), which started in 2015 and will continue until 2024.
+2024 marked the final year of the United Nations’ International Decade for People of African Descent (DPAD), which started in 2015 and will continue until 2024.
 The purpose of this decade is to strengthen global cooperation in support of people of African Descent as well as increase the awareness and the passage towards presence in all aspects of society.

-For more information on the work of the Municipality of the County of Kings and events taking place throughout African Heritage Month, contact the Municipality's Diversity Specialists, Charissa Sanche at csanche@countyofkings.ca or Graysen Parker at gparker@countyofkings.ca.
+For more information on the work of the Municipality of the County of Kings and events taking place throughout African Heritage Month, contact the Municipality's Diversity Specialists, Lucy Ofori at lofori@countyofkings.ca or Graysen Parker at gparker@countyofkings.ca.